10 skin care ingredients that I avoid & why

 for sensitive skin thanks

-2. prettybeautiful Says:
+2. prettybeautiful says:

 hmmm silicone is my big big fear factor. salicylic acid used to be my enemy, now it is rescuing my acne. i guess our skin really changes a lot from time to time.